-The effects of the radial part of the rf-field inhomogeneity on the residual line width under FSLG decoupling were simulated for a homonuclear dipolar-coupled three-spin system in a 3.2 mm MAS probe at a proton resonance frequency of 600 MHz 455 assuming a MAS frequency of 12.5 kHz.
-The nominal rf-field amplitude was set to 102.06 kHz corresponding to a tilting along the magic angle of an effective field with a strength of 125 kHz (FSLG cycle time of 16 μs).
-Using such a synchronization between the FSLG sequence and the sample spinning makes the simulations much more efficient than an asynchronous implementation while at the same time avoiding all resonance conditions up to and including second order.
+sponding to a tilting along the magic angle of an effective field with a strength of 125 kHz (FSLG cycle time of 16 μs).
+Using such a synchronization between the FSLG sequence and the sample spinning makes the simulations much more efficient than an asynchronous implementation, while at the same time avoiding all resonance conditions up to and including the second order.
 The FSLG decoupling was implemented using a phase ramp with a time resolution of 50 ns.
 The same time resolution was chosen for the propagation of the Hamiltonian.
-The initial density operator was set to $\hat{F}y = \sum{p=1}^{3} \hat{I}{py}$ and transverse magnetization components detected 460 every 48 μs (three FSLG cycles).
-A total of 8192 data points were acquired and the FID processed in Matlab.
+The initial density operator was set to $\hat{F}y = \sum{p=1}^{3} \hat{I}{py}$ and transverse magnetization components detected every 48 μs (three FSLG cycles).
+A total of 8192 data points were acquired, and the free induction decay (FID) processed in MATLAB.
 Powder averaging was performed over 1154 orientations.
-The parameters characterizing the chemical-shift and dipolar-coupling tensors were chosen to mimic a CH2 group with couplings to an additional remote spin and can be found in the SI in Tables S5 and S6.
-Scalar J-couplings were neglected and set to zero.
+The parameters characterizing the chemical shift and dipolar coupling tensors were chosen to mimic a $CH_2$ group, with couplings to an additional remote spin, and can be found in Tables S5 and S6.
+Scalar J couplings were neglected and set to zero.

 Simulated spectra of the three-spin system are shown in Fig. 10a for C1-C4.
-In all four cases, all resonances show strong asymmetric features on the left-hand side of the spectral line due to the distribution of the chemical-shift scaling factors (Hellwagner et al., 2020).
+In all four cases, all resonances show strong asymmetric features on the left-hand side of the spectral line due to the distribution of the chemical shift scaling factors (Hellwagner et al., 2020).
 Considerable additional line broadening is observed when amplitude modulations are taken into account (C2 and C4).
-As the same linewidths were obtained in simulations of an asynchronous implementation of FSLG

-- 470 decoupling (MAS frequency of approximately 14.1 kHz, s.
-Fig. S6 in the Supplementary Information), the broadening is not caused by resonance effects.
+As the same linewidths were obtained in simulations of an asynchronous implementation of FSLG decoupling (MAS frequency of approximately 14.1 kHz; see Fig. S7), the broadening is not caused by resonance effects.
 This effect is observed for all three resonances but is most pronounced for the CH2 resonance around 1.25 kHz.
-The additional time dependence of the rf phase in C4 results in no additional broadening and the two remaining cases (C1 and C3) are indistinguishable.
-Phase modulation, therefore, does not seem to have an influence on the obtained line width.
-Figure 10 also shows simulated FSLG spectra for radial slices of the simulated rz-plane at r = 0.65 (Fig. - 10b) and 1.3 mm (Fig. 10c) and for a spatially restricted sample space (central third along the rotor axis, z = -1.35 1.35475 mm, all r values, Fig. 10d).
-As the magnitude of the rf amplitude modulations increases towards the rotor edges (s.
-Fig. 2), significantly stronger broadening is observed for radial slices closer to the coil windings.
-Spatial restriction of the sample space to the central third leads to a reduction of the line width.
-This line narrowing is significantly more pronounced for the resonance at -2.75 kHz where the foot on the left-hand side of the resonance is eliminated for all four cases.
-For C2 and C4, broadening - 480 is observed even in this spatially restricted sample, indicating that time-dependent amplitude modulations without a static rf amplitude offset still result in contributions to the residual line width.
-Simulations were also performed for a six spin system and qualitatively similar results were obtained.
+The additional time dependence of the rf phase in C4 results in no additional broadening, and the two remaining cases (C1 and C3) are indistinguishable.
+Phase modulation, therefore, does not seem to have an influence on the obtained linewidth.
+Figure 10 also shows simulated FSLG spectra for radial slices of the simulated rz plane at r = 0.65 (Fig. 10b) and 1.3 mm (Fig. 10c) and for a spatially restricted sample space (central third along the rotor axis; z = -1.35 - 1.35 mm; all r values; Fig. 10d).
+As the magnitude of the rf amplitude modulations increases towards the rotor edges (see Fig. 2), significantly stronger broadening is observed for radial slices closer to the coil windings.
+Spatial restriction of the sample space to the central third leads to a reduction in the linewidth.
+This line narrowing is significantly more pronounced for the resonance at -2.75 kHz, where the foot on the left-hand side of the resonance is eliminated for all four cases.
+For C2 and C4, broadening is observed even in this spatially restricted sample, indicating that time-dependent amplitude modulations without a static rf amplitude offset still result in contributions to the residual linewidth.
+Simulations were also performed for a six-spin system, and qualitatively similar results were obtained.